UNINETTSigma2/documentation/nird_toolkit/getting_started_guide.md

 5. If you have logged in to Dataporten through Feide or Feide OpenIDP, then your FeideID shall be connected to your MAS account.
 Check your account details in [MAS here](https://www.metacenter.no/mas/user/profile) and verify that you are registered through your Feide e-mail.

 6. In order to deploy the application you shall log in to the [NIRD Toolkit](https://apps.sigma2.no) via your Feide or your OpenIDP account, previously added to the group in Dataporten.
 Select the group previously created in Dataporten in the "Authorized Groups".
 Now you are able to run your application, which will be connected to the project area NSxxxxK.

-(access-uio)=

-##  Access to the NIRD Toolkit for the users affiliated to the University of Oslo
-New regulations with regard to access to services through Feide identity has been applied by the University of Oslo (UiO) for Feide users affiliated with UiO.
-If you want to use the NIRD Toolkit and you are from UiO, get in contact with us at <sigma2@uninett.no> .

 (service-not-activated)=
 ## "Service not activated"